 No change from the generic procedures in clause Error: Reference source not found.

+If missingData condition specifies the duration value greater than the periodicInterval attribute of the <timeSeries> resource no notification on missing data points will be generated.

 Receiver:

 The following are additional Hosting CSE procedures to the generic resource handling procedures (Error: Reference source not found in clause Error: Reference source not found).
 The additional procedures shall be inserted from Recv-6.2 to Recv-6.5 as below.